osdevisnot/sorvor/README.md

 `sørvør` started with desire to simplify frontend tooling, with strong focus on speed of execution.
 It uses `esbuild` for bundling modern javascript and typescript syntax to a lower target.
 The idea here is to implement features that `esbuild` deems as out of scope, but are necessary for decent development environment.

 This project is inspired by [servør](https://www.npmjs.com/package/servor) from [Luke Jackson](https://twitter.com/lukejacksonn), which provides similar zero dependency development experience but lacks integration with bundler/build tools.
-I choose golang to implement this project to solidify my learning of the launguage and to achieve a zero dependency model.
+I choose golang to implement this project to solidify my learning of the language and to achieve a zero dependency model.

 ## :microscope: Roadmap

-This project currently lacks many features already available in [servør](https://www.npmjs.com/package/servor), some of which will be implemented in future.
+This project currently lacks many features already available in [servør](https://www.npmjs.com/package/servor), some of which will be implemented in the future.
 The idea is to try to achieve feature parity with servør, for features that are most essential.

-I want to avoid implemention features that are already on roadmap for `esbuild`.
-The idea is to use features from esbuild as is without duplicating efforts.
+I want to avoid implementing features that are already on roadmap for `esbuild`.
+The idea is to use esbuild as is without duplicating efforts.

 ## :clinking_glasses: License